Managers' Pre-Season Guide...

 (3).
 Communication is KEY : with your League Secretary, your Opposite Number, and your Referee.

 (4).
-RESULTS : Must be in ON TIME – By TEXT, then By EMAIL.
+RESULTS : Must be in ON TIME – By TEXT (or to your LeagueSec's WhatsApp Group), then By EMAIL.

 (5).
 Help is Always at Hand : Don’t be afraid to ASK !!
 Your League Secretary will help you.